Carter Hart: Professional

 He struggled at the beginning of the 2020–21 season, allowing four or more goals in three consecutive starts for the first time in his career.
 After a 6–1 loss against the Bruins on January 23, Hart broke his stick on the net before he stormed off the ice.
 He later apologized, calling the outburst "unprofessional" and a decision made in "the heat of the moment."
 Hart was particularly bedeviled by the Bruins, to whom he gave up three goals in under two minutes in an eventual 7–3 loss at the NHL Outdoors at Lake Tahoe game on February 21.
 After a March 25 game against the New York Rangers, Flyers coach Alain Vigneault asked Hart to take an eight-day "reset" to focus on improving his game.
 He returned on April 3 in a 3–2 shootout loss against the Islanders.
 After being scratched on April 17, the Flyers shut Hart down for the season on April 29 due to a sprained medial collateral ligament in his left knee.
 He finished the season 9–11–5 with a 3.67 GAA and .877 SV%.

 Hart, a restricted free agent during the 2021 offseason, signed a three-year contract extension with an average annual value of $3.979 million on August 9.
 He recorded his first shutout of the season on November 2, making 29 saves in a 3–0 victory over the Arizona Coyotes.
-On December 27, 2021, Hart was placed on the NHL's COVID-19 protocol list.
+On December 27, 2021, having last played on December 16 before feeling ill, then briefly returning to the practice roster after clearing an initial COVID-19 screening test, Hart tested positive and was officially placed on the NHL's COVID-19 protocol list; he returned to action in a game on January 4, 2022.

+On January 23, 2024, the Flyers announced that Hart would take an indefinite leave from the team for personal reasons.
+On January 30, Hart, along with Dillon Dubé, Cal Foote, and Michael McLeod, was ordered to surrender to London, Ontario police to be charged with sexual assault in connection with the 2018 Hockey Canada sexual assault scandal.
+On February 5, 2024, the London Police Service announced that Hart had been charged with one count of sexual assault.
+Hart did not return to the Flyers for the remainder of the season.
+An impending restricted free agent, the Flyers did not tender him a qualifying offer, making him an unrestricted free agent on July 1, 2024.
+On July 24, 2025, Ontario Superior Court Justice Maria Carroccia found Hart not guilty of sexual assault.